WoodyDark/lightweight-charts/BUILDING.md

 - `npm run test` - runs unit-tests

 There are several included e2e tests available which can be run individually.
 Please have a read through the following document for further information: [/tests/README.md](./tests/README.md)

-## Tips

-- You can use the following command to make sure that your local copy passes all (almost) available checks:

-    `npm run verify`

-- If you want to play with a locally built package, you can create a `debug.html` page: `cp debug.html.example debug.html`.

-    This file (`debug.html`) is under gitignore, so you don't need to worry about changing it and you can modify it as you wish.

 ## Deploying a new version